Tutti

 1. Promote on socials

-Establishing a presence on social media is an easy way to get your name out there when marketing as a photographer.
+Establishing a presence on social media is an easy way to get your name out there when marketing as an event photographer.
 By using location-based tags on your posts you can draw in a local audience, and added hashtags will help to drive your content to your ideal clientele.
-Try adding things such as your specialty (e.g. portraiture, wedding photography, landscapes), as well as your specific style or niche (e.g. urban, gothic, classic).
+Try adding things such as your specialty (e.g. corporate, sports, music events), as well as specific styles or niches (e.g. black and white, natural, action).

 image showing a man on social media on his laptop and phone, utilising marketing tips for photographers